 There are two factors to think about when selecting a cooling fan.
 You need to know what kind of laptop you have, and how you intend to use that laptop.
 Is it a large desktop replacement model?
 Or a compact one you take with you?
 Will you be using it on a desk, or on your lap?

-If you want a cooling fan that you can use with a laptop while you’re away from the desk, the Opolar LC06 is the cooler for you.
+If you want a cooling fan that you can use with a laptop while you’re away from the desk, the IETS Laptop Cooling Fan is the choice for you.
 It has a rigid clip that physically attaches to the laptop, so you don’t have to leave it stationary on a desk.
 It’s adaptable, so it can fit almost any size of laptop.
 And the built-in controls let you choose from a number of different settings, keeping your laptop running the way you want it to.

 If you want the best cooling possible on a stationary laptop, the KLIM (Innovative Cooling Design) Gaming Laptop Cooler has everything you need.
 Designed specifically for gamers and workstation users, this cooler makes no compromises, even when put in challenging situations.

 Value simplicity?
-The Tree New Bee (Portable) Gaming Laptop Cooler is as easy as it gets.
+The FixtureDisplays Laptop Vacuum Cooling Fan is as easy as it gets.
 Just attach it to the cooling port, plug it in, and let it do it’s magic.
 This cooler is the only model suitable for ultra-portable, although it can still be used with larger laptops as well.